 I received my B.S. in meteorology from Millersville University and was excited to combine that knowledge with climate through this program.

 I grew up in Vienna, Virginia and earned a BA in Geosciences from Denison University in 2014.
 I’m interested in educating the public about science and climate change, and actively does so at his part time job at the North Carolina Museum of Natural Sciences.

 Christian currently works for FEMA as an Emergency Management Specialist in the Preparedness Division.

 I began my undergraduate career studying civil and environmental engineering.
 My passions for math, science, and our environment were what led me in that direction.
 I changed majors my Junior year, to shift my focus more strictly to the realm of earth science, and earned my Bachelor of Science in Soil, Environmental and Atmospheric Sciences with an emphasis in Atmospheric Science.
 The Climate Change and Society Program at NCSU has been a unique experience and has given me a completely new perspective on the importance of climate information and how it can be used.

-Eric is currently an Energy Policy Analyst for the Missouri Division of Energy.
+Eric is currently an Energy Analyst at J. Pollock, Incorporated.